tapvanvn/go-wspubsub/README.md

 # wspubsub
+This is a pubsub server base on websocket

 - type
     -  pick_one : pick only one randomly subscriber to send message
     -  not_me: dont resend this message to me